sagemath/trac_to_gh/Issue 6753.md

 # Issue 6753: sage-4.1.1 -- bug in integral_elements_in_box

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6753

 Original creator: was